Tasarinan/editor-framework/README.md

  - Package Management
    - Dynamically load and unload packages
    - Watch package changes and reload or notify changes immediately
-   - Manage your packages in package manager Window
+   - Manage your packages in package manager window
  - Panel Management
-   - Freely docking panel in multiple window
+   - Freely docks panel anywhere in multiple windows
    - Dynamically load user define panels from package
-   - Easily register and respond ipc messages for your panel
+   - Easily register and respond to ipc messages for your panel
-   - Easily register shortcuts(hotkeys) for your panel
+   - Easily register shortcut(hotkeys) for your panel
-   - Save and load panels layout in json
+   - Save and load layout in json
    - Save and load panel profiles
  - Menu Extends
    - Dynamically add and remove menu item